arpitbbhayani/articles/blogs/function-overloading.md

 The example also shows how we could just call the instance `func`, just like the usual `area` function, with arguments `3` and `4` and get the response `12`, which is exactly what we'd get is we would have called `area(3, 4)`.
 This behaviour would come in handy in the later stage when we play with decorators.

 ## Building the virtual Namespace
 Virtual Namespace, we build here, will stores all the functions we gather during definition phase.
-Since we want that there exists only one registry we create a singleton class which holds the function registry in a dictionary.
-Instead of using function name as the key, we use the tuple we get from `key()` function of `Function` as the key that enables us to hold every single function definition.
+As there be only one namespace/registry we create a singleton class which holds the functions in a dictionary whose key will not be just a function name but the tuple we get from the `key` function, which contains elements that uniquely identifies function in the entire codebase.
+Through this we will be able to hold functions in the registry even if they have same name (but different arguments) and thus facilitating function overloading.

 ```py
 class Namespace(object):